Description

 Contents for the JSON file:

-The JSON file contains all available and known properties needed to customize your Power BI file with your own theme, including:
+The JSON file contains some of the most common and known properties needed to customize your Power BI file with your own theme.

 Screenshot of the JSON file: